An extended definition of Anosov representation for relatively hyperbolic groups: Relative hyperbolicity

 The \emph{coned-off Cayley graph} $\conedgraph$ is a metric space obtained from the Cayley graph $\cay(\Gamma, S)$ as follows: for each coset $gP_i$ for $P_i \in \mc{P}$, we add a vertex $v(gP_i)$.
 Then, we add an edge of length 1 from each $h \in gP_i$ to $v(gP_i)$. \end{definition}

 The quasi-isometry class of $\conedgraph$ is independent of the choice of generating set $S$.
 When $(\Gamma, \mc{H})$ is a relatively hyperbolic pair, $\conedgraph$ is a hyperbolic metric space.
 It is \emph{not} a proper metric space if $\mc{H}$ is nonempty.
-The Gromov boundary of $\conedgraph$ is equivariantly homeomorphic to the set $\conbdry \Gamma$ of conical limit points in $\bgamh$.